Healthcare Jobs at Banner Health with Visa Sponsorship

 -

-Interacts with all levels of staff in a variety of departments, physicians, patients, families and external contacts, such as employees of other health care institutions, community providers and agencies, concerning the health care of the patient.
-Interacts with other health care providers in numerous settings in order to report and ask for or clarify information.
-Also works with clergy to provide spiritual support.
-Synthesizes and prioritizes data from multiple sources to provide support for the human response of the patient and family to changes in health status.
+This position works under the direct supervision of the providers.
+This position interacts with all levels of staff in a variety of departments, physicians, patients, families and external contacts, such as employees of other health care institutions, community providers and agencies, concerning the health care of the patient.
+Also interacts with physician’s offices in order to report, ask for or clarify information.
+Prioritizes data from multiple sources to provide support for the response of the patient and family to changes in health status.

 MINIMUM QUALIFICATIONS